chasakara/Traditional-Herbs/README.md

 The logo is working as expected, when clicked it will take you to the home page

 All herbs:
+The all herbs link is working as expected, when clicked it will take you to the page displaying all herbs in data base

 My Herbs:
+The my herbs link is working as expected, when clicked it will take the user to the page with his/her herbs he/she have created

 Add herb:
-The logo is working as expected, when clicked it will take you to the home page
+The add herb link is working as expected, when clicked it will take you to the page were the user will add a herb

 Delete herb:
-The logo is working as expected, when clicked it will take you to the home page
+The delete herb button is working as expected, when clicked it will delete the useer's herb

 Edit herb:
-The logo is working as expected, when clicked it will take you to the home page
+The edit herb button is working as expected, when clicked it will take the user to the herb to edit it

 Add review:
-The logo is working as expected, when clicked it will take you to the home page
+The add review button is working as expected, when clicked it will take the user to a page to add a review for that particular herb

 Log in:
+Log in is working as expected, when clicked it will take the user to a log in page

 Log out:
+Log out is working as expected, when clicked it log out the user from that current session

 Sign up:

-Bugs
-Error when trying to add herb after update to my herbs post method.
-Fix Add username variable to add herb function

-Method not inputing to db on add or edit forms.
-Name attribute missing and causing null value to be returned.
-Fix Add name attribute to method input

-Session[is_superuser] causing KeyError: 'is_superuser' for new users when they try log out.
-Error being caused by session.pop(is_superuser) after creating new value pair in the register function.
-Fix Removed session.pop(is_superuser) to resolve this error.

-Welcome text breaks out of welcome-content div at 269px.
-This will not be fixed it affects the UI of most mobile screen sizes fixing causes text to look squashed on bigger mobile screens
+Sign up linnk is working as expected, when click it will take the user to a sign up page

 ### Problems encountered